 Preventive Maintenance vs. Predictive Maintenance

 For example, following the preventive maintenance requirements, lubricant change is a timely based routine without any concern given to the current status and performance capability of the oil.
-In predictive maintenance, the lubricant would be analyzed periodically to determine its actual condition and changed as soon as it starts performing differently.
+In PdM, the lubricant would be analyzed periodically to determine its actual condition and changed as soon as it starts performing differently.